Yuuuqing-L/Yuuuqing-L/README.md

-## Hi there 👋
+## Hi there, I'm Yuqing 👋

-- 🌱 I’m currently learning Data Analytics and is participating in a 3-month immersive & fun journey
+- 🌱 I’m currently learning Data Analytics and am participating in a 3-month immersive & fun journey
 - 👯 I’m looking to collaborate on data-driven problem-solving projects that are concerning real-world problems.
 - 📫 How to reach me: YuqingL@gmx.de
 - 😄 Pronouns: She/Her